grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I need it more than anyone, but you don't see me fucking swinging pipes at people."
 She was furious.

 Hemi nodded quietly.
-But he knew Chips was right on two counts: blowing the trim tanks without warning the boat was incredibly dangerous, and they would never get to a port without Chips' continuous help to patch the leaking hull.
+But he knew Chips was right on two counts: blowing the trim tanks without warning the boat was incredibly dangerous.
+And they would never get to a port without Chips' continuous help to patch the leaking hull.

 ## Chapter 2